SecretSourceWeb/template-ruby-on-rails/README.md

 # README
 This repository is used to populate a database with data to test the database queries needed for the candidate tests of Secret-Source.
+This is only for testing purposes and you don't need to have it working on your computer.

-To use this repository you need to have rails installed in your computer.
+To use this repository you need to have rails installed on your computer.

 ## Installing rails
 Before you install Rails, you should check to make sure that your system has the proper prerequisites installed.